acul009/svalin/README.md

 > [!Note]
 > The confirm code is derived from the TLS session and is meant to prevent someone from impersonating the agent.

-## Contributing

-At the moment there is not an official way to contribute yet.
-If you want to help you can create an issue so we can coordinate our efforts.

-## Extending

-Currently Svalin isn't really ready to be extended.
-If you have a project or some functionality in mind, please create an issue describing what you would like to do.
-Then we can work on exposing the svalin API to fit your needs.

 # Architecture